023. Multimodal anticipation and response to unpredictable car collisions in immersive virtual reality (ongoing)

 I developed the BrainBeats toolbox, implemented as an open-source EEGLAB plugin to facilitate the study of brain-heart interplay, using EEG and cardiovascular signals (ECG/PPG).

-The tooblox is open-source and available here
+The toolbox is open-source and available here

 015. EEG and HRV correlates of well-being using low-cost wearable neurotech (2024)